kapazoglou/kapazoglou.github.io/romino/src/logic/settings.md

 - `square` (default `false`) — square 110×110 card layout with progressive rank/suit display; mutually exclusive with `diceDecks`; toggling resets the game.
 - `uniqueIndex` (default `true`) — when ON, forbids any placement whose resulting placed-dice multiset (sorted values of all active slots so far) matches another grid card; rank and index are irrelevant; works even when `forbiddenSlots` is off.
 - `colorRestriction` (default `false`) — when ON together with `square`, treats die values 1 and 6 as equivalent in the unique-index dice comparison (both mapped to 1), so `[1,3]` and `[6,3]` are considered the same multiset.
+- `peekUnconvertedLayout` (default `false`) — when ON, tapping a converted card on the grid instantly toggles between converted and pre-conversion layout (no animation).
 [[state]] · [[settings-panel]] · [[sweeps]] · [[scoring]]